About

 Erica Sofer Bodwell

 Erica Bodwell (b.
-1965) is a self-taught artist and painter working in oil and watercolor for close to ten years.
-Working in the example of artists such as Atel Adnan and Joan Snyder, Erica's work engages abstraction and especially the rhythm of lines and planes painted over deeply layered and scraped supports, using color as a primary subject to the interrogate the emotional, political, and phenomenal world.
-In her figurative and landscape work, using a limited palette of deeply saturated colors, she focuses on "the close view" of subjects, including the gazes of girls and women she's known and been throughout her life, and the natural world around her.
-Her work often places the viewer in its midst, whether at eye-level with squares and squiggles, wildflowers in a meadow or the subject's gaze.
+1965) is a painter working in oil and watercolor for close to ten years.
+Erica's work engages still life and figuration, using color as a primary subject to the interrogate the emotional, political, and phenomenal world as well as the vast history of painting itself.
+In her figurative and still life work, using a limited palette of deeply saturated colors, she focuses on the close view of her subjects, including girls and women she's known and been throughout her life, and the natural world around her.
+Of her award-winning painting, Spangled, judge Iris Williamson stated, “Erica Bodwell’s use of vibrant colors and a flat painting style convey sincerity and approachability.
+In Spangled, the figures’ gaze directly engages the viewer, expressing deep and tender emotion.
+The way Bodwell depicts these figures creates a connection; I am eager to learn their stories.”
 Erica's work asks, Are we present?
 Are we paying attention now?